A Comprehensive Guide to Insulating Your Home

 3. Floors: Insulating floors over unheated spaces such as garages, basements, and crawl spaces is essential.
 Rigid foam boards or fiberglass batts can be installed between floor joists.
 Additionally, sealing gaps and cracks in the floor can further prevent heat loss.

 4. Windows and Doors: While not traditional insulation, ensuring windows and doors are energy-efficient is vital.
-Double- or triple-pane windows with low-emissivity coatings can significantly reduce heat transfer.
+Double-glazed doors & windows with low-emissivity coatings can significantly reduce heat transfer.
 Weatherstripping and caulking around frames can prevent drafts and heat loss.

 Choosing the Right Insulation